Devastating damage to Toddbrook reservoir and residents of Whaley Bridge were forced to leave home.

 I approached the old railway bridge and went further up the road and about 15ft past the bridge the road was clear.

-My theory is the valley in front of Cairn Cottage/Rock Cottage now named Stony gate filled up to the old railway embankment missing the tiny holiday cottage adjacent to Stonygate.
+My theory is the valley in front of Cairn Cottage/Rock Cottage now named Stonygate filled up to the old railway embankment.
+A tiny holiday cottage adjacent to Stonygate also received some water damage.

 This valley must have been filling up with water for several days or weeks.
 You can see on the tree trunks how high the water level rose.

-My speculation the river became swollen took the shortest root over the road and down into the valley through the broken wall.
+My speculation one of the contributing factors the river became swollen due a blocked culvert the flash flood took the shortest root over the road and down into the valley through the broken wall.

 A few weeks later a Representatives from the Council called at Jill’s and said that the culvert up near the top of Stonygate Longhill had become blocked causing an enormous flood across the road.